luisferlc/Adressing-Consistency-on-Pandas-PySpark/README.md

 So, these tools can help us a lot to confirm that our pipelines are working correectly.
 These kind of tests should be included before any ingestion of data on production databases.

 ### Explanation of this excercise
-a) Read a dataframe and extract only some columns:
+a) Read data and extract only some columns:
 - str, int, double and bool values were selected.

 b) Create some dummy transformations for every column: